Ricky White: UNLV

-White transferred to play for the UNLV Rebels.
-In the 2022 season opener, he hauled in eight receptions for 182 yards and two touchdowns in a win over Idaho State.
-White finished the 2022 season with 51 receptions for 619 yards and four touchdowns.
-In week 10 of the 2023 season, he notched eight catches for 165 yards and two touchdowns in a 56-14 win over New Mexico.
-White finished the 2023 regular season with 88 receptions for 1,483 yards and eight touchdowns.
-For his performance on the season, White was named third team All-American by the Associated Press.
+White transferred to the University of Nevada, Las Vegas ahead of the 2022 season.
+In the Rebels' season opener, he caught eight passes for 182 yards and two touchdowns in a win over Idaho State.
+He finished the 2022 season with 51 receptions for 619 yards and four touchdowns.

+White had a breakout 2023 season.
+In week 10, he recorded eight catches for 165 yards and two touchdowns in a 56–14 win over New Mexico.
+He finished the 2023 regular season with 88 receptions for 1,483 yards and eight touchdowns, earning third-team All-American honors from the Associated Press.